 - Type in letters after your main keyword.
 For “A,” we get “Web Design Agency.”
 For “C,” we get “Web Design Columbus.”
 But for “V,” we get “Web Design vs. Web Development.”
 Do I smell a new blog topic?

-3) The Supplement: Using Video to Express Service Expertise & Client Empathy
+3) The Supplement: Using Video to Express Service Expertise and Client Empathy

 Here are some quick tips to remember before uploading your next video:

-- Establish a goal for live-streaming, establish the “exclusivity” of your stream & don’t sweat production value – timely beats video quality.
+- Establish a goal for live-streaming, establish the “exclusivity” of your stream and don’t sweat production value – timely beats video quality.

 - Reach out to stray clients with a custom video that only they can view.
 Personally keep them engaged.

 - Emailing your video?
-If your platform doesn’t support video embed, take a picture of your video’s splash image & link it to your YouTube URL.
+If your platform doesn’t support video embed, take a picture of your video’s splash image and link it to your YouTube URL.

 - Also, when emailing a video, put [Video] in the headline.
 This garners exponentially more opens.

 - Consider experience interruption.
-Don’t flood the user with annotations & calls to action.
-Save 1 for the middle & 1 for the end.
+Don’t flood the user with annotations and calls to action.
+Save 1 for the middle and 1 for the end.

 - Everything in your video needs a purpose.
 Establish a script – or at least a clear set of talking points.

 “Trust is beyond revenue and costs.
-And video captures attention, garners engagement, nurtures potential & existing clients, while inspiring invaluable trust.”
+And video captures attention, garners engagement, nurtures potential and existing clients, while inspiring invaluable trust.”

 4) The Drip: Harnessing the Power of Email Marketing to Engage the Clients Who Already Love You